 See if you prefer the clove and additional anise flavors the angostura bitters add to the cocktail or if you think the drink is too earthy and woody with the angostura.
 I’ve had people decide both.

-Please don’t do these all in one night.
-For this last experiment, you want to test out if you prefer lemon or orange oils expressed over your Sazerac.
-Mix up two Sazeracs:
+For this last experiment, you want to test out if you prefer a Sazerac recipe with lemon or orange oils.

 - Lemon zest expressed over the cocktail, discarded.
 Sip a few times, then add the lemon zest into the cocktail to see if/how it changes flavor.